stkent/PragmaticAndroidDependencyInjection/README.md

 All workshop resources are collected in this repository.
 Before beginning, you should have:

-- Android Studio 3.3 installed.
+- Android Studio 3.4.1 or newer installed.
 - A basic awareness of unit testing.
 - A basic awareness of common Android app architectures (MVC, MVP, MVVM).